The Cost of Keto…sis

 Have you ever wanted to experience fatigue, headache, nausea, constipation, tooth decay, and nutrient deficiencies?
 Do you enjoy reducing your muscle mass so you can look and feel like a weak blob?
 How about a side of halitosis and kidney stones to go with that?

 This is what happens to your body in ketosis.
 Ketosis describes the metabolic state of your body when it doesn't have enough glucose for the essential functions of the body.
 The brain, heart, muscles, kidneys, and liver all require glucose to perform.
 While in the glucose-deprived state of ketosis, your body converts fat storage into ketones for energy.
-(Acetone is the most commonly known and simplest type of ketone produced in your body.)
+(The most commonly known ketone produced in your body is acetone.)
 When your blood accumulates too many ketones, your body enters a metabolic state known as ketoacidosis.
 Malnutrition causes ketoacidosis and can be deadly.
 Individuals with diabetes, alcoholism, and anorexia nervosa are predominant patients presenting with ketoacidosis.

 Certain YouTubers in white lab coats say, "You can't go into ketoacidosis without having diabetes," and that is false.
 Anyone lacking proper nutrition can develop ketoacidosis.
 Or diabetes, for that matter.